Conservation & communities

-This combination project gives volunteers the opportunity to contribute to wildlife conservation, and experience the challenges of community life in Victoria Falls.
-Our partners at Imire are focused on the conservation of the endangered black rhino.
-Volunteers experience the thrill of witnessing Africa’s most iconic animals close at hand, while supporting a world-renowned conservation organisation.
-The Greenline Africa Trust in Victoria Falls, are dedicated to long term community action, supporting and uplifting vulnerable individuals and families.
+This combination project gives volunteers the opportunity to contribute to wildlife conservation within a private conservancy, and experience the challenges of community life in Victoria Falls.
+Conservation volunteers experience the thrill of witnessing Africa’s most iconic animals close at hand, while supporting a world-renowned conservation organisation.
+In Victoria Falls, the Greenline Africa Trust are dedicated to long term community action, supporting and uplifting vulnerable individuals and families.

 How will I be contributing?

 This volunteer project combines rhino and elephant conservation work on a private conservancy, with community projects in rural areas outside of the world-famous Victoria Falls.
 Volunteers have a once-in-a-lifetime opportunity to experience and learn about wild animals in a safe and natural environment, and undertake practical conservation activities.
 You will also contribute to community projects focusing on education, poverty alleviation and skills training.
 This could include school feeding programmes, agriculture projects, water aid and early childhood education.

 The human-wildlife conflict is possibly the greatest issue currently faced by conservationists.
 Through these two volunteer projects, you will participate not only in the protection of threatened wildlife, but also work towards an Africa where communities and conservancies peacefully and beneficially co-exist.
 Poverty alleviation and education programmes are critical for long term conservation to succeed, ensuring that the responsibility for Africa’s wildlife is placed in the hands of its communities.